praveen12kumar/PraveenKumar-site/README.md

+Hey!
+Welcome to my Portfolio.
-This is my personal portfolio website in which i have shown all the project done by me using HTML, CSS and javascript.
+I am Praveen Kumar and this is my portfolio website in which I have shown all the project done by me using HTML, CSS and javascript.